Meet The Leadership

 Darryl C. Sheetz, Esq.

 Darryl is a practicing business lawyer.
 He forms, organizes, buys, sells, and assists with the financings of all forms of entities, including non-profit corporations.
 Darryl has been a lecturer at the University of California, Irvine - School of Law teaching Securities Litigation and Enforcement and tax law courses.
 Darryl holds a B.S. in Business Administration and M.B.A. from Drexel University, J.D. and LL.M. (in Taxation) from Villanova University School of Law, and LL.M (in Securities Regulation and Finance) from Georgetown University Law School.

-Global Hope 365 ambitious goals for 2022 include advocacy for ending child marriage in California, introducing Human Trafficking Prevention Programs in schools starting with Orange County, Los Angeles County, and the Inland Empire, increasing penalties for human trafficking perpetrators and buyers and continuing with our Raising Awareness, Saving Lives (™) campaign through our speaking engagements and Ambassador Program.
+Global Hope 365 ambitious goals include increasing the number of Global Hope 365 chapters in schools, colleges, and universities; conducting Peer to Peer Presentations; continuing to advocate for ending child marriage in California and other states, introducing Human Trafficking Prevention Programs in schools starting with Orange County, Los Angeles County, and the Inland Empire, increasing penalties for human trafficking perpetrators/exploiters and buyers; and continuing with our Raising Awareness, Saving Lives (™) campaign through our speaking engagements and Ambassador Programs.